r4ns3k/r4ns3k.github.io/_posts/2023-04-20-TCP-IP-MODEL.md

 published: false
 ----

-osi model is just a reference for network model,tcp/ip is the actual model just contains 4 layers all activities is done by protocols at each layer
+osi model is just a reference/guideline for network architecure,tcp/ip is the actual model we will use unlike osi refference model tcp/ip model  contains 4 layers only all activities is done by protocols at each layer

 osi model layers compare to tcp/ip